WEBPT23Redo/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+Web accessibility makes the web easier to access for people with disabilities or using certain devices with smaller screens like phones etc.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Use media queries, add alt tags to images, use rem or em in css.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable holds some sort of information.
+Whether it be a string, number.

 4. What is the purpose of using functions in code?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.